-Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards weather forecast and maintain a record book at site in which weather condition is recorded.
+Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards record book at site in which weather • . ¥ condition is recorded.
 Handling of excavated soil Make own arrangements for the temporary storage of any excavated material.
 Haul away all excavated materials from the excavation site and deposit these in an area designated by DWASA.
 Have regard to the working areas available to him for the construction of the pipeline particularly where this is located in roads or in other places to which the public has free access.
 Be responsible for removal and disposal of any excavated material required for or not suitable for use as refilling as aforesaid or use elsewhere in the works.
 The cost of such removal of excess excavated earth shall be deemed to be included in the contract rates.
 Hauling vehicles must always be present at the excavation site.
-Contractors DWASA PMU DMS - Program of Performance - Bi-weekly 6 weeks running plan - On-site record book - Complaints from stakeholders - Prior to start of civil works - As work progresses - Contract Provisions - EMP Minimization of public disturbance Restrict his work to the sites allocated to him, and keep the sites accessible for inspection by competent authority at any time.
+Contractors DWASA PMU DMS - Program of Performance - Bi-weekly 6 weeks running plan - On-site record book - Complaints from stakeholders - Prior to start of civil works - As work progresses - Contract Provisions - EMP Minimization of - Restrict his work to the sites Contractors DWASA - Program of - Prior to - Contract public disturbance allocated to him, and keep the sites accessible for inspection by competent authority at any time.
 Ensure, as far as possible to minimize public disturbance and work during the nights.
 Advance road signage indicating the road detour and alternative routes.
-Provide sign boards for pedestrians to inform them of nature and duration of construction Contractors DWASA PMU DMS Program of Performance Inventory of utilities, signs and barriers access to paths, steps, bridges, crossings or drives for all entrances to property Prior to start of civil works (per pipe section) During pipe laying/ replacement/ bursting As work progresses - Contract provisions - EMP - No complaints received
+Provide sign boards for pedestrians to inform them of nature and duration of construction works and contact numbers for PMU DMS Performance - Inventory of utilities, signs and barriers - access to paths, steps, bridges, crossings or drives for all entrances to property - Complaints start of civil works (per pipe section) - During pipe laying/ replacement/ bursting - As work progresses provisions - EMP - No complaints received

-Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards Warning of users prior to any disturbance in water supply works and contact numbers for concerns/ complaints.
+Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards concerns/ complaints.
 Provide adequately illuminated signs and barriers at night.
 Ensure these are clean, legible at all times and repositioned as necessary as the work progresses.
-For the duration of the works, provide convenient access to paths, steps, bridges, crossings or drives for all entrances to property abutting the site and maintain them clear, tidy, and free from mud and objectionable matter.
-Submit detailed work plan for the particular portion of the work to the Project Manager for approval.
-Before setting out for the work, inform the inhabitants, businesses and consumers through appropriate means (bill board display, leaflet Contractors DWASA PMU DMS Complaints from stakeholders and affected people Records of disclosure and public consultations Program of Performance Inventory of utilities Liason with utilities owners and - Prior to start of civil works (per pipe section) - During pipe laying/ replacement/ - Contract provisions - EMP - No complaints received - 7-day notice Maintaining water distribution, using colour papers announcement on radio and TV, publishing in the widely circulated daily newspapers) at least 7 days (or as directed by the Project Manager) before commencement of any work.
-Contractors DWASA operators - Number and type of information dissemination activities - Complaints from stakeholders and affected people - Program of bursting to public Maintaining water supply Plan and execute in such a way the water supply shall be kept in operation with maximum disruptions of one working day (12 hours) Notify existing users about Contractors DWASA PMU DMS - Program of Performance - Number of disconnected consumers - Prior to start of civil works (per pipe section) - During pipe - Contract provisions - EMP - No complaints
+For the duration of the works, provide convenient access to paths, steps, bridges, crossings or drives for all entrances to property abutting the site and maintain them clear, tidy, and free from mud and objectionable matter. from stakeholders and affected people - Records of disclosure and public consultations Warning of users prior to any disturbance in water supply Submit detailed work plan for the particular portion of the work to the Project Manager for approval.
+Before setting out for the work, inform the inhabitants, businesses and consumers through appropriate means (bill board display, leaflet distribution, using colour papers announcement on radio and TV, publishing in the widely circulated daily newspapers) at least 7 days (or as directed by the Project Manager) before commencement of any work.
+Contractors NGO DWASA PMU DMS Program of Performance Inventory of utilities Liason with utilities Vanot and operators Number and type of information disseminatio n activities Complaints from stakeholders and affected people - Prior to start of civil works (per pipe section) - During pipe laying/ replacement/ bursting - Contract provisions - EMP - No complaints received - 7-day notice to public Maintaining water supply Plan and execute in such a way the water supply shall be kept in operation with maximum disruptions of one working day (12 hours) Notify existing users about temporary disruption of water Contractors DWASA PMU DMS - Program of Performance - Number of disconnected consumers - Quantity of - Prior to start of civil works (per pipe section) - During pipe laying/ - Contract provisions - EMP - No complaints received